 Italy became a republic on June 2nd, 1946 when many Italians voted in a referendum to get rid of the monarchy and so the country become a republic.

 In terms of religion, the island like the entire Italian Peninsula became completely Roman Catholic.

 Until 1054 the Churches owing allegiance to the Pope and the Patriarch of Constantinople belonged to one Church, after that year they were converted to Catholic Church).

 listen to this article instead of reading it!

-It is not a country, it is one of the five Italian autonomous regions and together with other 19 provinces it forms Italy.
+Like I said earlier, Sicily is not a country, it is one of the five Italian autonomous regions and together with the other 19 provinces, it forms Italy.

 The island is split into 9 provinces: Siracusa, Palermo, Messina, Catania, Caltanissetta, Trapani, Enna, Ragusa and Agrigento.